knightlab-analyses/imsms-ml/preprocessing/README.txt

-All Preprocessing steps take as input a pandas DataFrame and produce a pandas DataFrame.
+All Preprocessing steps take a PipelineState and produce a PipelineState.
 That means that they can be configured and chained together by the researcher.

 Preprocessing steps are simple operations like
     * Filtering rows by some function of their index